NebulousLabs/Sia/doc/API.md

 #### /wallet/siacoins [POST]

-sends siacoins to an address.
+sends siacoins to a set of addresses.
 The outputs are arbitrarily selected from addresses in the wallet.
+The number of amounts must match the number of destinations.

 ###### Query String Parameters [(with comments)](/doc/api/Wallet.md#query-string-parameters-6)
 ```
-amount      // hastings
+amount      // list of hastings (comma separated)
-destination // address
+destination // list of addresses (comma separated)
 ```

 ###### JSON Response [(with comments)](/doc/api/Wallet.md#json-response-5)